picosh/docs/posts/tuns.md

 # TUI

-We have a TUI viewer to you can see all your active tunnels as well as the requests flowing through them.
+We have a TUI viewer to you can see all your active tunnels for monitoring.

 ```bash
 ssh pico.sh